 All understand that the needs and roles of women and men are just simply different, and both are important.
 At Brookhaven Retreat we do not profess to specialize in everything.
-We have made our specialty the emotional restoration of women.
+We have made our speciality the emotional restoration of women.

 The roles of women within society have different demands and the inherent nurturing nature of women finds the setting of boundaries difficult.
-Our programs are specifically tailored to developing the coping skills and life skills that are necessary to manage the demands of life and the adjustment of distorted thinking, which can arise from the concealment of negative experiences.
+Our programs are specifically tailored to developing the coping skills and life skills that are necessary to manage the demands of life and the adjustment of distorted thinking which can arise from the concealment of negative experiences.

 Being able to communicate so family members can hear what the woman is trying to say is a learned communication skill which is essential to uniting a family.
 We facilitate this type of communication, which is designed to take communication out of chaos and put it into order.

 When a woman is using emotional escape tools, these are simply her survival tools that are having a counterproductive effect.
 These have usually been developing over a ten to twenty year incubation period.
 The person doesn't really know it is happening until they are trapped.
 There has not been a culture within the person's experience that has allowed them to develop emotional maturity using safe and healthy coping mechanisms.

 The emotional rebuild that takes place allows the client not only to get well, but also to develop all the necessary tools to continue to stay well and to have a productive life with themselves, their family and society.
 Lifelong maintenance is foundational to continued growth.